Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   </figure> <br>

   <p> <em> Note why census tracts newer than 2019 must be chosen: the boundaries of census tracts, block groups, and blocks can and do change between decades.
-Since these boundaries are at a higher geographic scale, they are often updated (change in boundaries, size, split, or even removed) to reflect changes in population, urban growth, and other changes to the physical landscape.   </em> </p> <br>
+Tract boundaries may be shifted, split to create new tracts or merged to fuse tracts: this is done to reflect changes in population and urban development.   </em> </p> <br>

   <p> Hit submit to go to the census tract download page.
 Unfortunately, every census tract in Missouri must be downloaded.
-Extract the zip file at the download location and add the shapefile into ArcGIS Pro or your GIS software of choice.
-To have a visual overlay of Boone County's location in Missouri, I recommend downloading the counties file from the same web interface or quickly adding it from the ArcGIS Living Atlas. </p> <br>
+Extract the zip file at the download location and add the shapefile into ArcGIS Pro or other GIS software of choice.
+To have a visual overlay of Boone County's location in Missouri, download the Missouri counties file from the same web interface or quickly add it from the ArcGIS Living Atlas. </p> <br>

   <h3> Finding GIS Boundary FIles at the Census Tract Level with the US Census FTP </h3> <br>

-  <p> The FTP (File Transfer Protocol) archive is the other way of obtaining census boundary files.
-It can be faster to use than the web interface, though it is initially a little less intuitive.
-Go back to the main webpage of the TIGER files site and select “ftp archive”.
-Appearance wise this is a bit more rudimentary (Figure 7).   </p> <br>
+  <p> The FTP (File Transfer Protocol) archive is another way of obtaining census boundary files.
+It can be faster to use than the web interface, though it is more technical in nature.
+Go back to the main webpage of the TIGER files site and select “ftp archive” (Figure 7).  </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/53tUw8O.jpeg" alt="US Census Tiger Line FTP" style="width:100%;max-width:625px">
   <figcaption> Figure 7.
-Using the Census TIGER lines FTP  </figcaption>
+Using the Census TIGER Lines FTP  </figcaption>
   </figure> <br>

-  <p> Since we need census tracts, we need to find a directory that reflects that name.
+  <p> Since census tracts are needed, a directory that reflects that name must be found.
 Scrolling down, there is the “TRACT/” folder, select that.
-This leads us to a seemingly perplexing list of zip files, all of which are headed by “tl_2023_xx_tract.zip”.
+This leads to a list of zip files, all of which are headed by “tl_2023_xx_tract.zip”.
 The number represented by the “xx” is the states FIPS code.
-The census bureau uses these codes to give each geographic entity a completely unique identifier – the FIPS codes become longer for smaller, higher scale geographic entities such as census blocks.
-We can find a lookup guide by the FCC <a href="https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt"> here</a>.
-We want the FIPS code for Missouri, which is 29.
+The census bureau uses these codes to give each geographic entity a completely unique identifier – the FIPS codes become longer for smaller, higher scale geographic entities such as census blocks (which is why having a dataset file with the GEOID field was important).
+The FCC provides a FIPS code lookup guide <a href="https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt"> here</a>.
+Looking at the FCC guide, the FIPS code for Missouri is 29, so that is the appropriate zip file to download.
 On the FTP site, click on tl_2023_29_tract.zip to download it.   </p> <br>

   <h3> Processing the US Census Tract Dataset to make it Compatible with GIS </h3> <br>